apm-workshop/2025/_pages/index.md

 <!-- The official registration and prices are not yet available.
 However, we invite you to submit the pre-registration form without any commitment, to help us organising this event. -->

 The official registration is now open.
-To register please follow the link below.
+To register please follow the link below __until 18th Sep__.
+If you have any problem, please contact jose.proenca@fc.up.pt.
 There will be no reviewing, but attendance is subject to approval by the organizers.
 If you previously filled the pre-registration form, this will replace your previous information, keeping the title and abstract unchanged when left empty.

  <!-- - [Pre-registration form](https://forms.gle/Wny3pB9sGV8eonwu5) -->